Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Author Contributions

 \section{Author Contributions}

 W.-T.H., M.R.S. primarily conceptualized the project and designed the methodology, with additional contributions from P.T.M and G.B.; P.T.M. implemented the sampling methods in PLUMED and GROMACS, with contributions from G.B.
-Experiments were performed by W.-T.H.; experiments were analyzed and validated by W.-T.H. with contributions from M.R.S.; W.-T.H wrote the original manuscript draft; editing and review of the manuscript was done by M.R.S., G.B. and P.T.M.
+Experiments were performed by W.-T.H. and V.P.; experiments were analyzed and validated by W.-T.H. and V.P. with contributions from M.R.S.; W.-T.H wrote the original manuscript draft; editing and review of the manuscript was done by M.R.S., G.B. and P.T.M.
 M.R.S. supervised the project and obtained resources.

 \begin{acknowledgement} This study was supported by the grant from National Science Foundation (OAC-1835720) (W.-T.S and M.R.S) and an MolSSI Software Fellowship (P.T.M.).
 MolSSI is funded by NSF CHE-2136142.
 The computational work done in this publication used resources provided from the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
 Specifically, it used the Bridges-2 system, which is supported by NSF ACI-1928147, located at the Pittsburgh Supercomputing Center (PSC).